Siouxland CARES About Substance Abuse

 - Maintained a Substance Abuse Evaluation Referral Resource list with 14 referral sources.

-- Working with Jackson Recovery Centers Strategic Prevention Framework State Incentive Grant coordinators to address policies that decrease underage and binge drinking.
+- Worked with Jackson Recovery Centers Strategic Prevention Framework State Incentive Grant coordinators to address policies that decrease underage and binge drinking.

-- Sent weekly texts to more than 500 young people with positive, uplifting messages.
+- Sent weekly texts to 375 young people with positive, uplifting messages.

 - Avery Brothers donated billboard space.